JLESC/jlesc.github.io/_projects/interop_chameleon_g5k.md

 ## Future plans
 The results of this project should be compared to Enos performance.
 Depending on the performance and ease to use of each solution, the official "supported" way to deploy Openstack on Chameleon will be either Devstack, Puppet, or Enos.
-It is likely that Chameleon and Grid'5000 will converge to the same solution, reducing maintenance costs for both platforms and easing cross experimentation for their users
+It is likely that Chameleon and Grid'5000 will converge to the same solution, reducing maintenance costs for both platforms and easing cross experimentation for their users.

+Another challenge for future work is the data-plane federation of both testbeds, to enable experiments spanning both testbeds in a controlled networking environment.
+We will explore how to achieve that by interconnecting both testbeds to Internet Software Defined eXchange points (SDX), which would allow us to provide on-demand Level-2 link stitching, to provide per-experiment overlays.

 ## References
 {% bibliography --file external/interop_chameleon_g5k.bib %}